 An interesting factor in circulation revenue growth is the success of digital-only circulation revenue, which was up 47%.
 Bundled print and digital circulation packages increased 108%.
 However, print-only circulation revenue dropped 20%.

 This entry was posted on Wednesday, April 23rd, 2014 at 12:12 pm and is filed under Advertising, Business News, Circulation.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.